Orange County Restraining Order Attorney

 Civil Harassment Restraining Orders (CHRO)

 A civil harassment restraining order (CHRO) is a restraining order filed against someone not listed under a DVRO.
 Ordinarily, this involves a neighbor, co-worker, or member of your extended family.
-A CHRO is the likely solution to someone stalking, annoying, or harassing you.
+A CHRO is a likely solution to someone stalking, annoying, or harassing you.

 Workplace Restraining Order